BryanJacobs/FIDO2Applet/docs/FAQ.md

 to be given trouble by software bugs than by your flash write endurance.
 Flash is never used as writable buffer space.

+There is an optional boolean in the code which throws this all out the window, and instead minimizes memory usage - cutting it from around 2k to around 128 bytes by using flash for everything.

 ## Can I update the app and maintain the validity of my previously-issued credentials?

 No. Once you start using a certain version of the applet, you're stuck on that version if you